Domestic Sewer Permit Application Forms & Payment

 - You will need to obtain your Land Use Application from the Hamilton Township Supervisors' office and provide a copy of that permit to our office as part of your sewer permit application.

-- You can make application for your sewer permit at our office in person or electronically through our website.
-Permitting fees can now be paid electronically as well.
+- You can make application for your sewer permit and pay the applicable tapping fee at our office in person or electronically through our website.

 Permit Fees & Payment